shuzhao-li-lab/asari/README.md

 Selectivity is tracked for
 - mSelectivity, how distinct are m/z measurements
 - cSelectivity, how distinct are chromatograhic elution peaks

-- dSelectivity, how distinct are database records
+Step-by-step algorithms are explained in doc/README.md.

 This package uses `mass2chem`, `khipu` and `JMS` for mass search and annotation functions.